About Us

 After graduating from Gibson County High School in 2001, Cassie graduated from the University of South Florida with a Bachelor’s Degree in Communication Sciences and Disorders then a Master’s Degree in Speech-Language Pathology.
 After moving back to West TN with her husband, Philip, and their daughter, Hannah, Cassie completed her Clinical Fellowship Year, grew as a new SLP under fantastic supervision, and had the opportunity to supervise other graduate students.

 Cassie’s dream of owning her own speech and language center became a reality in 2015 when, with the help of her supportive husband, Philip, she founded Words for Life Speech & Language Center, LLC.
 Since 2015, she has seen the fruition of hard work and dedication shine through her business.
 Between her generous personality and creative spirit, Cassie is leaving a lasting impression on Gibson County.
-Cassie and Philip now have been married for 18 years and have three children- Hannah (14), Andrew (8), and Ada Beth (2).
+Cassie and Philip now have been married for 18 years and have three children- Hannah, Andrew, and Ada Beth and a toy Aussie Poo named Rousey.
 As a family, they enjoy vacationing, playing/watching sports, attending church, and participating in community events.
 Cassie enjoys running, reading a good book, and – if you’ve met her once, you know- she loves talking to people.

 Cassie has experience in skilled nursing facilities, public schools, private clinics, and early intervention.
 She is passionate about speech therapy and enjoys seeing children reap the rewards of their hard work.
 She loves the team aspect of this career and working with other professionals to individualize services and ensure each child’s goals are met.
 Cassie advocates for early intervention because diagnosing and intervening early affords a higher success rate.